Skip to Content

 Shapiro had the power to make that bold move thanks to the little-known power of "flex funding," which allows states to transfer money among nine key programs for which they receive guaranteed federal dollars.
 Those transfers are capped at no more than 50 percent of each program's total budget, and have to meet federal guidelines, as well as securing approval from the FHWA.

 Unfortunately, flex funding has historically been used to shunt money away from green modes to subsidize drivers.
-And when it does benefit sustainable transportation, it's often used as a stop-gap measure in the case of true fiscal emergencies, rather than a more fundamental restructuring of how America funds transportation; Shapiro's announcement made it abundantly clear that the SEPTA shift was a one-time deal, challenging he legislature to "finally take necessary legislative action" and pass a budget that gives the agency a stable funding source.
+And when it does benefit sustainable transportation, it's often used as a stop-gap measure in the case of true fiscal emergencies, rather than a more fundamental restructuring of how America funds transportation; indeed, Shapiro's announcement made it abundantly clear that the SEPTA shift was a one-time deal, challenging the legislature to "finally take necessary legislative action" and pass a budget that gives the agency a stable funding source.

-Some advocates argue, though, that flex funding could be used to make more enduring investments in sustainable modes — and if states think big enough, they could use it to build the kind of robust mass transit systems that people actually want to ride, so agencies never face the kinds of fiscal cliff that SEPTA is facing now.
+Some advocates argue, though, that flex funding could be used to make more enduring investments in sustainable modes — and if states think big enough, they could use it to build the kind of robust mass transit systems that people actually want to ride, so agencies never face the kind of fiscal cliff that SEPTA is facing now.

 “This is not just something that happened in Pennsylvania," Green New Deal Network legislative associate Giancarlo Valdetaro, said in a recent webinar.
 "This is something that has happened in Pennsylvania in the past; this is something that has been happening in states across the country for years.
 The only [problem] is that, for years, the scale of use for these funds has been [too low]. ...
 [We need] big bold thinking, along the lines of ‘we need to build a new BRT line — or a system of BRT lines — across our state."